Skip to contents

 • method

-Missing data (NA), invalid values, and local outliers specified above can be replaced via interpolation or fill methods; either "linear" interpolation, fill with local "median", or "locf" (“last observation carried forward”).
+Missing data (NA), invalid values, and local outliers specified above can be replaced via interpolation or fill methods; either "linear" interpolation (the default), fill with local "median", or "locf" (“last observation carried forward”).

 NAs can be passed through to the returned data frame with method = "none".
 However, subsequent processing & analysis steps may return errors when NAs are present.
 Therefore, it is good practice to deal with missing data early during data processing.